opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 <a href="https://www.bigbookofr.com/"><img src="https://rzine.fr/publication/20210102_big_book_of_r/featured_hu78e119a2b20a9729ac08e064cff5daba_50225_720x0_resize_lanczos_2.png" alt="Analytics How Intelligence" width="400"/></a>

 This isn't a book to buy.
 Think of it as a page to bookmark as a resource to find other books.
+[Oscar Baruffa](https://twitter.com/OscarBaruffa) maintains the listing as a public service.
+He is writing book on Data Science Project Management, and has recorded a handful of insightful videos on [job postings](https://oscarbaruffa.com/jobs/).

 ----